makiftutuncu/getting-your-axe-on/README.md

 # Getting Your Axe On

-This is the repository for "Getting Your Axe On" presentation and the demo application.
+This is the repository for "Getting Your Axe On" presentation and the battleships game as a demo application.

 https://docs.google.com/presentation/d/1_l6dclCuO-7osda2exVA1vrkViQgc55MrkT45oCORik/edit

 ## Battleships Game

-Battleships game consists of a [game server](SERVER.md) and a [web application](ui/README.md).
+Battleships game consists of a [game server](api/README.md) and a [web application](ui/README.md).

 ## Contributing